-Steven Springer (sspringer@voanews.com, 202-203-4276) is the Contracting Officer's Representative (COR) for the newsfeeds.
+The Contracting Officer's Representative (COR) is the primary contact for the newsfeeds.
 The Senior Archivists assist in administering and facilitating use of the video and audio newsfeeds.

 BEFORE USING ANY VIDEO, IT IS THE PRODUCER'S RESPONSIBILITY TO REVIEW THE NEWSFEED SCRIPT SOURCE INFORMATION TO CHECK FOR RIGHTS RESTRICTIONS